Charles County Public Schools

 The Charles County school system (CCPS) is a public school system run by the publicly-elected Charles County Board of Education and is funded by Charles County, Maryland through taxpayer money allocated by the Charles County Board of Commissioners.

-Located south of Washington, D.C., in Charles County, Maryland, CCPS is one of the fastest growing school systems in Maryland.
-The mission of CCPS is to provide an opportunity for all school-aged children to receive an academically challenging, quality education that builds character, equips for leadership and prepares for life, in an environment that is safe and conducive to learning.
+Located south of Washington, D.C., in Charles County, Maryland, The stated mission of CCPS is "to provide an opportunity for all school-aged children to receive an academically challenging, quality education that builds character, equips for leadership and prepares for life, in an environment that is safe and conducive to learning."